eloizeseno/SiSPI/README.md

 ### Citation

+If you use SiSPI, please cite the paper:

      @inproceedings{seno-nunes-Propor208,
          title = "Some Experiments on Clustering Similar Sentences of Texts in {P}ortuguese", author = "Eloize, R. M. Seno  and